-Based on process knowledge and existing historical sample data, the generation of RCRA characteristic-hazardous waste is not expected during this RI/FS.
+Based on process knowledge and existing historical sample data, the generation of RCRA characteristic-hazardous waste may be encountered during this RI/FS.
+Any waste determined to be RCRA characteristic-hazardous waste will be treated in the same manner as RCRA listed-hazardous waste for handling, storage, and disposal requirements.